Jack Bertoli: India

-In 1960, Jack Bertoli returned to India from the US, to join the Ford Foundation in New Delhi as a consultant for the development of the Delhi Master Plan.
+In 1960, Bertoli returned to India from the US, to join the Ford Foundation in New Delhi as a consultant for the development of the Delhi Master Plan.
 He undertook planning and research and a study with the architect Le Corbusier in Chandigarh, who was designing the new city capital of the Punjab.
 His research, work, and designs were oriented towards the planning for the improvement of the habitat for the masses, particularly in the urban and rural population, with possibilities to better the urban slum population of India.
 His designs incorporated methods of construction for economic housing for the poor, that would use simple but lasting cheap materials, such as pre-stressed bamboo beams, straw and mud constructions.
 Inhabitants would be provided with self-help classes teaching how to build and plan their own houses as optimum units in economic groups, that could be easily expanded upon and enlarged as families increased in size.
 Several of these buildings were built, and details were published in Indian newspapers and magazines.

-Jack Bertoli continued his research and studies towards the practical design of grouped-housing-units for the poor, for optimum economical structures with different Indian village concept layout schemes.
+Bertoli continued his research and studies towards the practical design of grouped-housing-units for the poor, for optimum economical structures with different Indian village concept layout schemes.
 This included the protection of nature, the protection of the site with the best orientation for energy-efficiency, and the best choice of local materials.
 Respect for the local culture, tradition, the different religions, and habits of the villagers would be prioritised.
 Special design features would give and include for all the inhabitants in these planned areas, important and essential interior elements for a better standard of living.
 Every home unit would have the necessary basics with all the essential elements for better living conditions, e.g. interior-privacy, light interior partitions, cooking-corners, a running-water tap, individual lavatories with a washing space, used-water evacuation, and a small private-patio garden.

-Jack Bertoli obtained the mandate to design the New Township of Trombay for the Indian Atomic Energy Establishment.
+Bertoli obtained the mandate to design the New Township of Trombay for the Indian Atomic Energy Commission.
 Technical problems concerning this project held it up indefinitely, although Bertoli was offered several large private mandates from important Indian promoters and contractors.
 However, with the continued requests to be introduced to J.R.D.
 Tata, Bertoli realised that corruption and nepotism were thriving in the country, and that architectural mandates were being handed out, not in the interests of the project, but with specific interests and requests only to be introduced to J.R.D.
 Tata.
-Jack Bertoli subsequently returned to Geneva, with the proposition from Switzerland to become a Swiss citizen, and open his private practice, with a return air ticket to India that he kept as a souvenir.
+Bertoli subsequently returned to Geneva, with the proposition from Switzerland to become a Swiss citizen, and open his private practice, with a return air ticket to India that he kept as a souvenir.

 International projects

-Jack Bertoli opened an office in Geneva, that incorporated twenty-one architects and a design staff.
+Bertoli opened an office in Geneva, that incorporated twenty-one architects and a design staff.
 Some of his projects and designs were built in India, Switzerland, France, Italy, Africa, the United States of America, and the Caribbean, and can be seen on his website.